Hi! I’m Melissa, and I’m here to give you permission to be who you were made to be.

 If you want in on that action, pop your email address right in here:

 I should probably mention right up front that I’m That Friend.
-The one who’s always in her head, the one who Feels All the Things, the one who cries a little more often than is strictly “appropriate.”
+The one who’s always in her head, the one who Feels All the Things, the one who cries a little more often than is strictly “necessary.”
 (I’m a 4 on the Enneagram, and an INFJ.
 What can I say?)

 But I’m also the friend that reminds you to be who you were made to be, and to ditch the cranky voices in your head—the ones that sound like fear and shame and judgment.